Fathat-Training/starwars-api-backend-skeleton/training-docs/stage-1.md

           schema:
             $ref: '#/components/schemas/FilmResponse'
 ```
 Because we define our own API error handling we are just dealing with a successful http response '200' here.
 What the response contains is defined in a schema called FilmResponse.
 We'll get to schemas shortly.

 Next up is our 'components' section.

-    The 'components' section defines a set of resuable objects that may or may not be used by our request and response specifications.
+The 'components' section defines a set of reusable objects that may or may not be used by our request and response specifications.

-    Again, study the documentation at the following link for a full overview of 'components'
+>Again, study the documentation at the following link for a full overview of 'components'
 [Components](https://spec.openapis.org/oas/v3.1.0#components-object)

 What is important for us is the 'Schemas' section of 'components'.
 This is where we shall define our request and response schemas.
-    In other words we shall define the data structure of our query parameters in our requests and the structure of our responeses and
+In other words we shall define the data structure of our query parameters in our requests and the structure of our responses and
 what data they should contain.

 ```yaml
 # -----------------------------------------------